lucaslorentz/caddy-docker-proxy/README.md

 ```
 Usage of docker-proxy:
   -caddyfile-path string
-    	Path to a base CaddyFile that will be extended with docker sites
+    	Path to a base Caddyfile that will be extended with docker sites
   -label-prefix string
     	Prefix for Docker labels (default "caddy")
   -polling-interval duration